haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 This mapping is populated by the 1Money Network Operator by submitting `mapTokenAddresses` transactions.
 The operator is responsible for deploying Customized Token Transfer Contracts on the sidechain and for submitting corresponding `CreateNewToken` instructions to the payment network.
-The mapping should also contain information on the specific cross-chain token transfer protocol.
+The operator also chooses which cross-chain protocol powers each mapped pair by specifying the `InteropProtocol` when calling `mapTokenAddresses`.
+Adding support for new protocols can be done by extending `InteropProtocol` and calling the correct cross-chain protocol contract in `bridgeTo()`.

 #### Track Missing BurnAndBridge Certificates